Gordon and Koppel Field

 Gordon and Koppel Field is a former baseball ground located in Kansas City, Missouri.
 The ground was home to the Kansas City Packers of the Federal League, a third major league in 1914 and 1915.
 It was also called Gordon and Koppel Stadium, and variously stylized as Gordon & Koppel or Gordon-Koppel.

 The local Gordon & Koppel Clothing Company, which included sporting goods among its wares, was operated by Arthur F. Gordon and Hugo M. Koppel, who created the Gordon & Koppel Athletic Company.
 They opened the multi-purpose Gordon & Koppel Stadium in 1910.
 Events reported in the local newspapers included baseball, football and track-and-field.
 The city directory gave Gordon & Koppel Stadium's address as "47th [Street] southeast corner Tracy Avenue."

 Prior to the Federal League's arrival, the most important event held at the stadium was probably the November 24, 1910, Kansas vs. Missouri annual rivalry college football game.
-The game ended in a 5-5 tie.
+The game ended in a 5-5 tie, each team scoring a touchdown (worth 5 points at the time) and missing the subsequent extra point attempts.
 The Kansas players in particular were not happy with the field conditions, saying the surface was too hard and could cause injuries.[Leavenworth Weekly Times, November 24, 1910, p.1] The change in venue gave the annual event a boost, with the highest gate receipts recorded to that point in the series ($34,000).[Atchison Daily Globe, November 25, p.7] This entry in the rivalry series was the last one to be played in Kansas City until 1944.